Open double quoteOpen double quote

 Our student representative strives to create a sense of community while further connecting students with their program staff, planning parties, movie nights, and co-working sessions so students feel right at home in the Big Apple.

-Connect more deeply with other students, faculty, and alumni through the Before & After podcast, where student hosts develop their on-air skills by interviewing peers and industry professionals alike, and through SVA’s award-winning yearbook, where students work in a mini editorial design lab led by the Executive Director of the TDC to create custom typefaces and layouts.
+Connect more deeply with other students, faculty, and alumni through the Before & After podcast, where student hosts develop their on-air interview skills, and through SVA’s award-winning yearbook, where students work in a mini editorial design lab led by the Executive Director of the TDC to create custom typefaces and layouts.

 Departmental Press Coverage